adobe/spectrum-css/README.md

 ### Browser support

-We maintain a relatively modern codebase that supports the latest two versions of evergreen web browsers.
-The current list of browsers officially supported by Spectrum CSS can be found in the browserslist section of the project's package.json file.
+We maintain a modern codebase that supports the latest two versions of evergreen web browsers.
+The current list of browsers officially supported by Spectrum CSS can be found in the browserslist section of the project's [package.json file](https://github.com/adobe/spectrum-css/blob/main/package.json).
 This setting is used by the build tools when the source files are built.
-If you require additional browser support for your project, the CSS can processed further with your chosen tools.
+If you require additional browser support for your project, the CSS can be processed further with your chosen tools.

 * latest 2 Edge versions
 * latest 2 Chrome versions